Expert Witness Profiler | Deep Research and Background Information on Experts

 The Disqualification: A Procedural Setback

 James E. Lewis’ disqualification from the Bibbs v.
 Molson Coors case was not due to a lack of expertise, but rather the result of unfortunate procedural circumstances.
-After the plaintiff’s attorney withdrew from the case, a motion was filed by Molson Coors to exclude Lewis’ testimony.
-Due to the absence of opposition—because the attorney had left the case and the pro se Plaintiff did not respond to the motion, the court had little choice but to strike his testimony.
+After the Plaintiff’s attorney withdrew from the case, a motion was filed by Molson Coors to exclude Lewis’ testimony.
+Due to the absence of opposition—because the attorney had left the case and the pro se Plaintiff did not respond to the motion, the Court had little choice but to strike his testimony.

-The court subsequently granted summary judgment in favor of Molson Coors, dismissing the case with prejudice.
+The Court subsequently granted summary judgment in favor of Molson Coors, dismissing the case with prejudice.

-Lewis discovered his exclusion not through the court or the attorney directly, but from another opposing counsel who asked him about it after reading our blog.
-Our blog post detailed the court’s decision to strike his testimony and highlighted the reasons behind it.
+Lewis discovered his exclusion not through the Court or the attorney directly, but from another opposing counsel who asked him about it after reading our blog.
+Our blog post detailed the Court’s decision to strike his testimony and highlighted the reasons behind it.
 Realizing what had happened, Lewis was able to spring into action.

 The Motion for Reconsideration: A Step Toward Vindication

-James E. Lewis filed a motion for reconsideration, seeking to correct the court’s prior ruling.
-This was his chance to clarify the situation and ensure that the court recognized his expertise, despite the unfortunate circumstances surrounding the motion to strike.
+James E. Lewis filed a motion for reconsideration, seeking to correct the Court’s prior ruling.
+This was his chance to clarify the situation and ensure that the Court recognized his expertise, despite the unfortunate circumstances surrounding the motion to strike.

 In his motion, Lewis argued that his testimony should not have been excluded, particularly because the disqualification had nothing to do with the merits of his qualifications.
 Instead, it was the result of a procedural misstep.

-The court, in its response, acknowledged Lewis’ expertise and insight into the trucking industry.
-Judge Pittman specifically stated that the court did not doubt Lewis’ qualifications.
+The Court, in its response, acknowledged Lewis’ expertise and insight into the trucking industry.
+Judge Pittman specifically stated that the Court did not doubt Lewis’ qualifications.
 This was an important moment of vindication for Lewis, as it confirmed that his exclusion was not due to any shortcomings in his professional abilities.

 However, the judge ultimately denied the motion to reconsider, noting that nearly nine months had passed since the case was closed.
-Despite the court’s recognition of Lewis’ expertise, the procedural rules did not allow for the case to be reopened.
-Nevertheless, the written acknowledgment from the court provided a crucial document that cleared Lewis’ name, proving that the exclusion was not a reflection of his professional capabilities.
+Despite the Court’s recognition of Lewis’ expertise, the procedural rules did not allow for the case to be reopened.
+Nevertheless, the written acknowledgment from the Court provided a crucial document that cleared Lewis’ name, proving that the exclusion was not a reflection of his professional capabilities.

-While Lewis was unable to reverse the ruling, his effort ensured that his reputation remained intact, and the court’s clarification helped to restore his professional standing.
+While Lewis was unable to reverse the ruling, his effort ensured that his reputation remained intact, and the Court’s clarification helped to restore his professional standing.

 Lessons for Expert Witnesses: Why Tracking Your Cases Matters